ThemeBoy/SportsPress/readme.txt

 == Description ==

 = Create a Professional Sports Website =
 Transform your WordPress blog into a fully configurable team, club, or league website.
-Features a suite of sports tools including fixtures, results, automated standings, players rankings, and individual profiles for teams, players, and staff.
+Features a suite of sports tools including fixtures, results, automated standings, players rankings, and individual profiles for clubs, players, and staff.

 [youtube http://www.youtube.com/watch?v=KQyga_C5a6M]

 = Industry Reviews =
 > "*The SportsPress plugin brings in some amazing features to your WordPress site and league management capabilities.
-If you are looking forward to create a sports related website on WordPress, you must have a look at SportsPress plugin.*" — [indexwp.com](http://www.indexwp.com/sportspress-plugin-review/)
+If you are looking forward to create a sports related website on WordPress, you must have a look at SportsPress plugin.*" — [Indexwp](http://www.indexwp.com/sportspress-plugin-review/)
 >
-> "*Script of the Day: While the WordPress repository holds various team and sports-related plugins, few of them come close to what you can achieve with SportsPress.*" — [softpedia.com](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml)
+> "*Script of the Day: While the WordPress repository holds various team and sports-related plugins, few of them come close to what you can achieve with SportsPress.*" — [Softpedia](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml)
 >
-> "*SportsPress is our number 1 WordPress plugin for sport!*" — [gbsport.org.uk](http://www.gbsport.org.uk/5-great-wordpress-plugins-for-sport/)
+> "*SportsPress is our number 1 WordPress plugin for sport!*" — [GBSport](http://www.gbsport.org.uk/5-great-wordpress-plugins-for-sport/)
 >
-> "*The freely available and highly impressive Sportspress plugin offers terrific functionality including a fixtures listing, league table, player & staff profiles, customizable point system and a built-in translation system for 36 different languages.*" — [clubthemes.com](http://clubthemes.com/awesome-sporting-templates-themes-wordpress-joomla/)
+> "*The freely available and highly impressive Sportspress plugin offers terrific functionality including a fixtures listing, league table, player & staff profiles, customizable point system and a built-in translation system for 36 different languages.*" — [Club Themes](http://clubthemes.com/awesome-sporting-templates-themes-wordpress-joomla/)

 = Features =
 * Equation Builder
-* Team Profiles with Player List
+* Club Profiles with Player List
 * Automated League Standings with Club Logos
 * Events (Fixtures & Results) with Player Performance
 * Events Calendar
-* Player Profiles & Statistics Per Position
+* Player Profiles & Statistics
 * Player Lists
 * Staff Profiles
 * Season Archives
 * Venue Information & Maps
 * Statistics & League Table Columns Configuration
 * Sport Presets
-* Team & Individual mode
 * Import Events, Teams, Players, and Staff from CSV Files
 * Easy Shortcodes Menu in Editor
+* Events Integrate with iCal
 * Certified compatibility with [WPML](http://wpml.org/plugin/sportspress/)

 More details about each feature are available on the [SportsPress Website](http://sportspresspro.com/).